techniq/layerchart/docs/src/routes/docs/guides/LLMs/+page.md

 ## Accessing LLM-friendly Documentation

-1. To access the LLM-friendly version of any supported Layerchart documentation page, simply append `/llms.txt` to the end of the page's URL.
+1. To access the LLM-friendly version of supported Layerchart documentation pages, simply append `/llms.txt` to the end of the page's URL.
 This will return the content in a plain-text, LLM-optimized format.

     - **Standard Page**: The LineChart component documentation is available at [layerchart.com/docs/components/LineChart](/docs/components/LineChart).
     - **LLM-friendly Version**: Append `/llms.txt` to access it at [layerchart.com/docs/components/Linechart/llms.txt](/docs/components/LineChart/llms.txt).